knz/shakespeare/docs/manual.md

-  - if the regular expression contains the pseudo-pattern `(?P<ts_now>)`, then the time at which the line of data was received is used as timestamp.
+  - if the regular expression contains the pseudo-pattern `(?P<ts_now>)`, then the time at which the line of data was received by `shakespeare` is used as timestamp.

-  - the pseudo-pattern `(?P<ts_rfc3889>)` expands to a regular expression that matches a date/time printed in the RFC 3339 format, which is then used to determine the timestamp from the input.
+  - the pseudo-pattern `(?P<ts_rfc3889>)` expands to a regular expression that matches a date/time printed in the RFC 3339 format, which is then used to determine the timestamp from the spotlight input.

-  - the pseudo-pattern `(?P<ts_log>)` expands to a regular expression that matches a date/time printed using the CockroachDB log format, which is then used to determine the timestamp from the input.
+  - the pseudo-pattern `(?P<ts_log>)` expands to a regular expression that matches a date/time printed using the CockroachDB log format, which is then used to determine the timestamp from the sportlight input.

   In general, it is preferrable to have the underlying system process log and report (via a spotlight) its own time measurements.